MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-dashboards-data-protection.md

 Azure Data Explorer Dashboards uses Azure Cosmos DB as the primary repository for service metadata and customer data.

-Azure Data Explorer Dashboards uses AAD based authentication via Azure Active Directory and Microsoft accounts.
+Azure Data Explorer Dashboards uses Microsoft Azure Active Directory (Azure AD) based authentication via Azure AD and Microsoft accounts.

-Authorization is validated based on the user's explicit permissions, as well as permissions inherited through group membership.
+Authorization is validated based on the user's explicit permissions.
 Dashboards' editors can manage the permissions for their dashboards.
+Permissions can be given to Azure AD Users or Groups.

 ## Data privacy